Research approach can be divided into three types:

 appropriate, to build new theory or modify existing theory

 Discussion of research approach is a vital part of any scientific study regardless of the research area.
-Within the methodology chapter of your dissertation to you need to explain the main differences between inductive, deductive and abductive approaches and specify the approach you have adopted for your research by breaking down your arguments into several points.
+Within the methodology chapter of your dissertation to you need to explain the main differences between inductive, deductive and abductive approaches.
+Also, you need to specify the approach you have adopted for your research by breaking down your arguments into several points.

 Let’s illustrate the application of each research approach for a following study: